Rupesh-rkgit/facial-expression-using-keras/README.md

-make sure to instal flask,opencv,tensorflow as major dependencies.
+make sure to install flask,opencv,tensorflow as major dependencies.